 Do you need focal lengths longer than those natively available in your current Canon RF telephoto lens?
-If that lens is compatible with extenders, adding a Canon RF 2x extender will provide a huge focal length increase.
+If that lens is compatible with RF extenders, adding a Canon RF 2x extender will provide a dramatic focal length increase.

 The Canon FE 2x extender is very similar to the Canon FE 1.4x Extender, and their reviews are similar, differing primarily by the magnification factor and the characteristics that difference brings.

 A 2x extender is a small lens that mounts between a compatible lens and a camera, increasing the focal length or focal length range of the lens by a factor of 2x.
-This is a drastic difference, creating a dramatically narrower angle of view.
+This difference is a drastic, creating a dramatically narrower angle of view.
 With a 2x behind it, a 600mm lens becomes a 1200mm lens, and a 100-500mm lens with a 2x behind it becomes a 600-1000mm lens.
 It is not hard to be impressed by those numbers.

 Wait, you just noticed that my math is not correct for the zoom lens example.
 Right, this is new math.
 I wanted to point out that at least one of the first RF lenses supporting extenders is only compatible at focal lengths longer than a specified length, 300mm in this case.
 Using 300mm for the math at the wide end makes the resulting numbers work.

-Traditionally, lenses indicated compatible with extenders were compatible over the entirity of their focal length range.
+Traditionally, lenses indicated compatible with extenders were compatible over the entirety of their focal length range.
 Time will tell how this compatibility plays out in the RF lens range.

 From a functionality standpoint, extenders change little.
 With an extender mounted behind it, a lens's native minimum focus distance remains the same, and the maximum magnification spec is increased by the extender's magnification factor.
 With an extender mounted, lenses continue to support IS (Image Stabilization) if that feature is present in the lens.
 Canon cameras continue to function as normal with an extender installed, including providing autofocus and autoexposure support.

-The sole advantage provided by an extender is the substantial (more like dramatic in with the 2x) focal length increase it provides, magnifying the subject, a benefit often worth the disadvantages I'll share later in this review.
-Here is an example of the focal length increase provided by 1.4x and 2x extenders (Canon RF extenders were not used for this illustration).
+The sole advantage provided by an extender is the substantial (more like dramatic with the 2x) focal length increase it provides, magnifying the subject, a benefit often worth the disadvantages I'll share later in this review.

-The difference in framing (angle of view) is quite noticeable between the three images shown.
+The difference in framing (angle of view) is quite noticeable.
 Again, the focal length increase is the only advantage provided by extenders.